united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 ### After iPXE (**Proxmox**)
 1. After the first start of the VM, remove the auto boot option in Proxmox.
 Go to **Hardware**, double click on **CD/DVD DRIVE** and select **Do not use any media**.
 2. When the VM has restarted, the command line reads flatcar-1-umh login: in grey, it is now ready for use.
-Now you can find the correct IP address in the last line of the first text block.
+Now, you can find the correct IP address in the last line of the first text block.

 ## Connect to the edge device or the VM

-Now you can leave the edge device or VM and connect to it from your computer via SSH.
+Now, you can leave the edge device or VM and connect to it from your computer via SSH.

-If you are on Windows 11, we recommend using the default [Windows terminal](https://learn.microsoft.com/en-us/windows/terminal/install), that you can find by typing terminal in the Windows search bar or Start menu.
-Next, connect to the edge device via SSH, using the IP address you saw on the login prompt:
+If you are on Windows 11, we recommend using the default [Windows terminal](https://learn.microsoft.com/en-us/windows/terminal/install), which you can find by typing terminal in the Windows search bar or Start menu.
+Next, connect to the edge device via SSH using the IP address you saw on the login prompt:

 ```bash
 ssh core@<ip-address>